newrelic/newrelic_microsoft_sqlserver_plugin/README.md

 ## Logging

-By default, the log files are written to `C:\Program Data\New Relic\MicrosoftSQLServerPlugin\`.
+By default, the log files are written to `C:\ProgramData\New Relic\MicrosoftSQLServerPlugin\`.
 To change the logging settings, edit the `INSTALLDIR\log4net.config` file.

 ## Uninstalling the plugin